chrisnajman/accessible-accordion-v2/README.md

 # Accessible Accordion V2

-An accessible FAQ accordion.
-This CSS snippet enhances the `<details>` element with a smooth height transition - but only when it's safe and supported.
+An accessible accordion built with the `<details>` element.
+This CSS snippet enhances the accordion with a smooth height transition - but only when it's safe and supported.
 It uses modern CSS features with progressive enhancement in mind.

 ## Features